voximplant/websdk-demos/call-stats/README.md

 # Demo setup

-- Use an existing Voximplant application that has two users and a scenario forwarding a call from one to another or create a new one:
+- Use an existing Voximplant application that has two users and a scenario forwarding a call from one to another, or create a new one:
   - Create an application in [Voximplant control panel](https://manage.voximplant.com/applications)
   - Create two users in that application
   - Create a scenario called ```callsrv``` (or else) with the following script: